Every church longs to grow. That’s the way it should be. “The Great Commission” was not “The Small Suggestion.”

 I cannot begin to tell you how much I honor them and revere them.

 Ranchers are oriented toward ensuring that their sheep are properly cared for.
 They are leaders and visionaries, mobilizers and catalyzers, inspirers and motivators, change-agents and provocateurs.

 There has been much back and forth as to which “model” is best.
 It’s trendy to opt for the Shepherd role, and thus argue for smaller church communities.
 As a result, the “Pastor as CEO” has become almost cliché for dismissal and condemnation.

 But what if we have a false dichotomy?

 What if it’s not Shepherds vs. Ranchers, but Shepherds and Ranchers?
-And what if what is keeping many churches at their current level is that there isn’t enough ranching?
+And what if a lack of ranching is what’s keeping many churches at their current level?

 Let’s make a case for the Rancher for a moment.

 In the Old Testament, God clearly put Moses into a Rancher role.
-When he tried to fulfill it as a Shepherd, arbitrating each and every situation, he failed miserably.
+When he tried to fulfill this role instead as a Shepherd, arbitrating each and every situation, he failed miserably.

 And the people suffered.

-In the New Testament, the Holy Spirit birthed the church by dropping 3,000 fresh converts on eleven very overwhelmed men.
+In the New Testament, the Holy Spirit birthed the church by dropping 3,000 fresh converts on 11 very overwhelmed men.
 It was a megachurch mess if there ever was one.